SoniaThakur99/Communication-between-NameNode-and-Client-using-RPC-in-HDFS/README.md

 This project is a java application that provide communication between the namenode and client using rpc in hdfs

 ### Built With
-This project is made using Intel lJ
+This project is made using IntelliJ

 * Intell IJ(https://www.jetbrains.com/idea/)